libreinnova/odoo_custom_addons/lbr_accounting/README.rst

 * Set default type for **invoice** which was created by incoming email server.
 * Allow to install AEAT modules in *General Settings > Accounting* page.
 * Show total in contract tree view.
+* Add account invoice and contract verification for correct use of multi-company accounts.

 To install
 ~~~~~~~~~~